Table of Contents

 The Federal Motor Carrier Safety Administration (FMCSA) has set hours-of-service regulations that truck drivers in California and the rest of the country must follow.
 According to these rules, they can only drive for a maximum of 11 hours after ten consecutive hours off duty.
 They must also take a 30-minute break after driving for eight hours straight.

 Nevertheless, despite strict implementation, many truck drivers still work for extended periods to beat the clock and meet tight deadlines.
 Those who are paid on an hourly basis often work long hours to increase their earnings or qualify for incentives.
-Most truckers are torn between prioritizing safety and their livelihood.
-Many drivers ask themselves, “Should I drive more or take a break? ”
+Truckers may face a conflict between prioritizing safety and meeting their financial needs.
+Many drivers ask themselves, โShould I drive more or take a break?โ

-Those who don’t follow the rules don’t get enough rest, resulting in fatigued driving.
-When they don’t overcome their drowsiness while still on the road, they are likely to cause traffic accidents and hurt themselves and other motorists.
+Those who donโt follow the rules donโt get enough rest, resulting in fatigued driving.
+When they donโt overcome their drowsiness while still on the road, they may cause traffic accidents, putting themselves and other motorists at risk.

 Lack Of Safety Features